 “I pulled those two songs and figured they had a thread that ran through them,” he said.

-Earle said growing up in south Texas, he stood out from the cowboy culture surrounding him.
+Earle said growing up in south Texas, he stood out from the cowboys surrounding him.
 He listened to rock bands like Derek and the Dominos as well as artists like Johnny Cash.

 “Kind of a hippie kid, but a hippie kid who always wore cowboy boots,” he described his younger self.

-When Willie Nelson returned from Nashville after failing to launch a successful career as an artist, fellow Texan Doug Sahm encouraged Nelson to play music that better suited his tastes rather than those of Nashville record companies.
+When Willie Nelson returned to Texas after failing to launch a successful career in Nashville, fellow Texan Doug Sahm encouraged Nelson to play music that better suited his tastes rather than those of record companies.

 Earle credited both Nelson and Sahm in pushing a sound that connected rock, folk and country music genres.